Information - Kanha National Park

 Zones for Safari Forest department has divided the tourism zone under four zones in core area with Kanha zone being the premium zone and Kisli, Mukki and Sarai zones are non premium tourism zones.
 Khatia zone is in the buffer forest area.
 All zones have their advantages and disadvantages but in broad sense Kanha, Kisli and Sarhi zones are best to sight tigers.
 Mukki zone is very good if you want to enjoy the forest but tiger sighting here is bit lower than other core area zones.
 Sarai zone is very beautiful with very few vehicles entering it and here we can see Blue Bull and Wolfs at times which is not seen in other core area zones in Kanha.
-Entry fees for premium zone is 50% extra in comparison to other zones so if you are going to Kanha zone you will have to shell out INR 1800/- per safari instead of INR 1200/-.
 Foreign tourists have to pay double the entry fees to Indian tourists.

-Elephant Safari is allowed at Kanha Tiger Reserve and to avail of the safaris you can book through the Field Director office at Mandla or at the entry points at Khatia or Mukki.
+Elephant Joy Rides are allowed at Kanha Tiger Reserve and to avail of the safaris you can book through the Field Director office at Mandla or at the entry points at Khatia or Mukki.
 There is a charge of INR 500/- per person for Indian tourists and INR 1500/- for foreign tourists per hour.
 If you want to explore the forest on elephant for whole day a special permission has to be taken from Field Directors office and book the elephants after paying a charge which is around INR 25,000/-.
 Charges are subject to change.

 Wildlife photography is a major attraction for all visitors to Kanha Tiger Reserve and you will be able to see cameras of all shape and sizes.
 If you are on a photographic expedition it will be best to go in the park alone or with your own group of 3 to 4 people.
 Our resort also has good naturalists and can assist you if you are interested in wildlife photography at Kanha national park.
 Our Director Mr. Navneet Maheshwari has more than 200 awards / acceptances in Wildlife photography and is available to guide wildlife photography enthusiasts.
 If you are a professional wildlife photographer and want exclusive elephant and gypsy safaris these can be booked through your accommodation provider.